-Here are eight movies that tell tales of personal finance, enterprise, career advancement, real estate—and scams.
+Here are nine movies that tell tales of personal finance, enterprise, career advancement, real estate—and scams.
 Each one has a financial lesson of a sort.

 Please Note: Links to products and services mentioned in this feature may be affiliate links.
 These business relationships played no role in the independent judgments and recommendations of the Kiplinger editorial staff.
 For more valuable offers from our merchant partners, visit our Marketplace.

 Lesson: When you take a company public, you inherit a new set of considerations—chief among them your new shareholders.

 In 1971, Washington Post owner Katharine Graham had two very important decisions to make.
 The first: Whether to give her paper’s executive editor, Ben Bradlee, the go-ahead to publish classified government documents known as the Pentagon Papers.
 The second: whether to take her company public.
 The former decision, we learn in The Post, could have dire consequences on the latter.